-Following the first challenge, from the three does studied, we will select the dose to be used for all volunteers in the second and third challenges.
-Therefore the dose you receive in the second or third challenge may be different to that received in the first challenge.
-Apart from the dose used, all the visits and other procedures in the second and third P. vivax malaria challenges will be exactly the same as for first, with the first visit after re-screening taking place a day before the challenge and continuing until 90 days after the challenge.
+For new volunteers recruited into Groups 6-11 (VAC069B-E), all the visits and other procedures in the second and third P. vivax malaria challenges will be exactly the same as for first, with the first visit after re-screening taking place a day before the challenge and continuing until 96 days after the challenge.
 You will need to remain available and fulfill the same requirements of the study, as for the first challenge.

-Like the first challenge, if you are diagnosed with malaria infection, you will be started on anti-malarial treatment, or if you do not develop malaria, you will be given treatment at 21 days after the challenge.
-In natural malaria infections, it is known that over time, repeated infections can lead to the development of partially protective immune responses.
+For all volunteers: In natural malaria infections, it is known that over time, repeated infections can lead to the development of partially protective immune responses.
 It is therefore possible that the onset of malaria could be slower, or that the symptoms may be milder, in the second or third challenge compared to the first, leading to a later diagnosis.
-However, as this is the first time that repeated P. vivax blood-stage infections will be assessed, currently, we do not know if exposure to a previous blood-stage challenge will have any similar protective effect against another blood-stage infection.
+However, as this is the first time that repeated P. vivax bloodstage infections will be assessed, currently, we do not know if exposure to a previous blood-stage challenge will have any similar protective effect against another blood-stage infection.
 Therefore it is unknown if the timing of diagnosis or symptoms will differ in the second or third challenge compared to the first.